Generations : interpreting Iron Age ceramics

 Fracture pot, 3D-printed and hand-sculpted mixed clay (greenware).

-Iron Age pot ca. 100 BC, excavated from Hedegård, Horsens, DK.
+Iron Age pot, excavated from Hedegård, Horsens, DK.

 AI-generated 3D model of a “Danish Iron Age pot excavated in Horsens, Denmark.”